Going through a divorce or legal separation is a complicated and overwhelming ordeal.

 Know that discomfort and uncertainty is part of the process.

-Nobody steps into marriage thinking they'll eventually end up in an attorney's office working out how to divide the sheets and towels and 401ks.
+Nobody steps into marriage thinking they'll eventually end up in a family law attorney's office working out how to divide the sheets and towels and 401ks.
 When faced with divorce, many people are overwhelmed and unprepared for the roller coaster of feelings and disorientation that dramatic change brings.

 Even the most peaceful divorce will be disruptive and painful.